-The Company had working capital of \$6,293,315 at June 30, 2018, which includes cash and cash equivalents of \$5,845,523, short term tax recoveries and available-for-sale publicly traded shares in other companies.
-This compares to working capital of \$9,075,682, including cash and cash equivalents of \$9,531,239, at December 31, 2017.
+The Company had working capital of \$2,530,377 at September 30, 2019, which includes cash and cash equivalents of \$1,364,710, short term tax recoveries and available-for-sale publicly traded shares in other companies.
+This compares to working capital of \$3,497,818, including cash and cash equivalents of \$1,299,534, at December 31, 2018.

-The Company expects that it will operate at a loss for the foreseeable future but believes that its cash and cash equivalents as at the date of this MD&A are sufficient for the Company's currently planned operating needs of approximately \$4.8 million until December 31, 2018, including budgeted exploration and development activities of approximately \$4.1 million.
-Although the Company does not believe it requires additional financing in 2018, should financing be available in that time-frame the Company could seek to raise additional equity and could potentially increase its exploration activities.
+The Company expects that it will operate at a loss for the foreseeable future however, the Company believes that its cash and cash equivalents as at the date of this MD&A are sufficient for the Company's currently planned operating needs for the next 12 months.
+The Company would require additional financing during 2019/2020 to fund any increase above planned expenditures levels.